wenzel-lab/wenzel-lab.github.io/_people/en/emerson-duran.md

 email:
 ---

-_Postdoc and collaborator, Universidad Santo Tomás_<br>
+_Postdoc ANID and part-time prof. at Universidad Santo Tomás_<br>

-Postdoctroal researcher...
+Postdoctoral researcher collaborating with us in organoid metabolic research and complementary research related to our Regular FONDECYT project.